emptylist/resume/README.md

 resume
 ======

-Latex class and source files for my resume
+Latex class and source files for my resume so I stop losing the thing on the wrong computer.